Chat and music hosted by ex-

 The twice weekly show was later condensed down to one show on a Saturday evening.
-The format quickly became unpopular with the music business as the producers decided they didn’t want artists turning up just to plug their new single and tried to provide alternate material for them.
+But the show's format quickly became unpopular with the music business as the show's producers decided they didn’t want artists turning up just to plug their new single and tried to provide alternate material for them.
 During one show in late 1967 British jazz trio The Peddlers and Brenda Lee both refused to perform the songs chosen for them by the producer and walked off.

 The show had memorable opening and closing credit sequences with sports announcer Len Martin giving Dee the the introductory "It's Siiiiimon Deeee", while Dee injured himself during the filming of the end credit sequence where he jumped into a sports car.